wjlee611/myACNH/README.md

 # myACNH
-My animal crossing new horizon application upload at Google Play Store. but no longer update.
+My animal crossing new horizon application.
+Upload at Google Play Store. but no longer update.